R2D2VaderBeef/FanControl.Acer-PO3-640/README.md

 Open the About tab in Fan Control.
 If it says NET 4.8 you'll need to download the .NET 8.0 version from [the official repo](https://github.com/Rem0o/FanControl.Releases/releases/latest).
 - Download the FanControl.Acer-PO3-640.zip file from [the latest release](/releases/latest).
 - In Fan Control, go to Settings -> Plugins -> Install Plugin and select the downloaded .zip file.

+> [!IMPORTANT]
+> **You need to open PredatorSense** before this plugin will work.
+I've obviously missed some initialisation step it does.
+>
+> Configure PredatorSense to **run at startup** (as it does by default) and everything should work correctly.
+Re-enable the Predator Service if you've disabled it.
+>
+> You can leave the "Fan Control" tab on the Auto or Custom setting, it shouldn't matter.
+The Gaming setting overrides this plugin to set the fans to their maximum speed.

 ## Building from source
 The project contains three programs: